 Janitorial insurance can help cover expenses if you lose a client’s keys, if one of your employees is injured, or if client property is damaged during a cleaning.

-These policies provide coverage for common risks faced by janitorial businesses.
+These policies provide coverage for common risks faced by janitorial businesses and commercial cleaning companies.

 This policy protects janitorial businesses against basic risks, such as client injuries or property damage during cleaning.
 Add lost key coverage for more complete protection.

 Workers’ compensation insurance is required in almost every state for janitorial businesses that have employees.
 It can cover medical bills for work injuries and illnesses.

 This policy covers injuries and property damage in accidents involving a janitorial company's vehicle.
 It also covers vehicle theft, vandalism, and weather damage.